-Thanks to the appliance of modern engineering excellence, the Armco accessories we stock fulfil a diverse range of safety roles too.
-Such as, Armco Ends that quickly snap into place around sharp edges of safety rails.
+Thanks to the appliance of modern engineering and manufacturing techniques, the Armco accessories we stock fulfil a diverse range of safety roles too.
+Such as, Armco Ends that quickly and easily snap into place around the potentially sharp edges of safety rails.

 It’s worth emphasising too that our products for workplaces feature distinctive yellow accessories and features.
-This adds a high-vis element to these distinctive, grey corrugated steel safety barriers.
+This adds a high-vis element to these usually grey corrugated steel safety barriers.

 Also, all steel used in Armco systems is from leading suppliers and is fabricated, galvanised and powder coated to British Safety Standards.

-What is an Armco barrier to your organisation?
+What is an Armco Barrier System to Your Organisation?

 With so many modern ways to configure Armco barriers – internally and around site perimeters – planning the best ways to use this important safety range can be a challenge.